riddhi-testcases/Custom-API-Usage/README.md

 # Custom API Task Management System

-A full-stack task management application built from scratch with custom API endpoints, MongoDB database integration, and a React frontend.
+A task management application built with custom API endpoints, MongoDB database integration, and a React frontend.
 This project demonstrates complete CRUD operations, database integration, and custom API development skills.
+A custom server that exposes self-designed API endpoints to serve and manage data from a connected database, integrated with a frontend for user interaction.

 ## Project Overview